corticalstack/corticalstack.github.io/_posts/2020-03-17-covid-lockdown.md

 title: Covid Lockdown
 subtitle: Today Everything Changes
 cover-img: /assets/img/forest_path.jpg
-tags: [Covid-19, childcare, learning, empathy, flexible working]
+tags: [personal, Covid-19, childcare, empathy, flexible working]
 ---
 Covid-19 is raging across Europe.
 How long will it take to find a vaccine?
 Will a vaccine be safe for my children?
 Does my age or the age of my children make us more vulnerable?
 Yes, I've been consuming far too much information on the pandemic